mikaelarguedas/depthai-ros/README.md

 ros2 run depthai_wrapper talker --ros-args -p cliArgs:="-dev list"
 ```

 8. Run the depthai_wrapper talker.
 This will create topics you can subscribe to and get depthai results.
 Not all topics are complete but I think you probably only care about the meta topic and maybe the preview.
 Both of those should work.
-Note that you can use the stock mobilenet_ssd if you leave off “-cnn kartDetection”.
 ```
+# Note that each new console needs the following to setup the environment.
+It only needs to be run once per console:
+source /opt/ros/eloquent/setup.bash
+cd <your-ros-workspace>
+. install/setup.bash
+export PYTHONPATH=$PYTHONPATH:<depthai-dir>

+# To start the talker example
 ros2 run depthai_wrapper talker --ros-args -p cliArgs:="-dev <devId>"
 ```

 9. Run the demo listener if you want an example of how to receive our topics.
 ```
+# Note that each new console needs the following to setup the environment.
+It only needs to be run once per console:source /opt/ros/eloquent/setup.bash
+cd <your-ros-workspace>
+. install/setup.bash
+export PYTHONPATH=$PYTHONPATH:<depthai-dir>

+# To start the reciever example
 ros2 run depthai_wrapper demoListen --ros-args -p cliArgs:="-dev <devId>"
 ```